lhotse-analytics/absinthe_plug_cache/README.md

 end
 ```

-Note: Absinthe.Plug requires Elixir 1.10 or higher.
+Note: AbsinthePlugCache.Plug requires Elixir 1.10 or higher.

-`Absinthe.Plug` also requires a JSON codec. `Jason` and `Poison` work out of the box.
+`AbsinthePlugCache.Plug` also requires a JSON codec. `Jason` and `Poison` work out of the box.

 ```elixir
 def deps do